Reye syndrome: Treatment

 Treatment is supportive.
 Mannitol may be used to help with the brain swelling.

 Prognosis

 Documented cases of Reye syndrome in adults are rare.
 The recovery of adults with the syndrome is generally complete, with liver and brain function returning to normal within two weeks of onset.

-In children, mild to severe permanent brain damage is possible, especially in infants.
+In children, mild to moderate to severe permanent brain damage is possible, especially in infants.
 Over thirty percent of the cases reported in the United States from 1981 through 1997 resulted in fatality.

 Epidemiology

 Reye syndrome occurs almost exclusively in children.
 While a few adult cases have been reported over the years, these cases do not typically show permanent neural or liver damage.
 Unlike in the United Kingdom, the surveillance for Reye syndrome in the United States is focused on people under 18 years of age.